-At that important day, I noticed that most of my clothes when were faded (no longer bright), somewhere thorn and could no longer be won for proper outing and the manageable ones I had remaining were bigger than me.
+On that important day, I noticed that most of my clothes when were faded (no longer bright), somewhere thorn and could no longer be won for proper outing and the manageable ones I had remaining were bigger than me.
 I had a big problem.
 My mum also noticing this at the time was not happy and was somewhat discouraged.

 That time I could remember that it was one of my long-time friend’s birthday bash and I had to ditch this party for these reasons.
-From what I’ve noticed so far many Nigerians think that you have to be rich before you can dress classy and if you’re not rich you have to be making a good amount of money monthly to buy good clothes but this is not true.
+From what I have noticed so far many Nigerians think that you have to be rich before you can dress classy and if you’re not rich you have to be making a good amount of money monthly to buy good clothes but this is not true.

-This is a mentality I’ll want us to change because if we don’t get it right now we might not get it right when we become rich like Jeff Bezos (or bringing it down to Nigeria – Dangote) Not all expensive clothes are good clothes and not all good clothes are expensive.
+This is a mentality I hall want us to change because if we do not get it right now we might not get it right when we become rich like Jeff Bezos (or bringing it down to Nigeria – Dangote) Not all expensive clothes are good clothes and not all good clothes are expensive.
 This is one thing I have learned from the Nigerian market that I will not forget in a hurry.

-Another thing we also need to look at which I’m going to talk about much later is how we maintain clothes.
-If we cannot maintain the good clothes we are using now we can’t maintain the executive clothes when we finally become as rich.
+Another thing we also need to look at which I am going to talk about much later is how we maintain clothes.
+If we cannot maintain the good clothes we are using now we can not maintain the executive clothes when we finally become as rich.
 By maintenance here I mean the way we use our clothes both the days we wear them and the days we dry-clean them.

 It was when I discovered these secrets myself my mentality changed about clothing.
 I’ll be sharing more of this with us as we move on in this article.

 Here are steps on how to look rich in Nigeria.